Political positions of Ted Kennedy: LGBT Rights

+But if back in 1978, Kennedy considered these issues too acute and inconvenient for public discussion, then in November 1979, for the first time, he openly expressed support for LGBTQ representatives who were already gaining political influence under the pretext of greater tolerance/inadmissibility of discrimination based on sexual preferences (he promised to issue a decree prohibiting discrimination).
+By the end of May 1980, he and his wife Joan traveled to San Francisco, where they openly campaigned in the gay bars of the Castro district.
+Kennedy even attended a charity event at the Hollywood Hills house in Los Angeles and ensured that the fundraiser for his campaign took place in the presence of television cameras from the media.
+Before that, no candidate from a major party had ever appeared at fundraising events organized by gay supporters.
+They discussed issues of taxes, healthcare, and immigration restrictions.
+Kennedy left the meeting with a greater awareness of the complex issues that the lawmakers had not yet encountered.
+In August 1980, he succeeded in including a clause prohibiting discrimination based on sexual orientation in the election platform of the Democratic Party.
+Since then, Kennedy was always a supporter of LGBT rights.

 Wage and price controls

 Kennedy was a long-time advocate of raising the minimum wage.
 He helped pass the Fair Minimum Wage Act of 2007, which incrementally raises the minimum wage from $5.15 to $7.25 over a two-year period.
 The bill also included some controversial tax cuts for small businesses and higher taxes for many $1 million-plus executives.
 Kennedy was quoted as saying, "Passing this wage hike represents a small, but necessary, step to help lift America's working poor out of the ditches of poverty, and onto the road toward economic prosperity".

 In the 1970s, Kennedy joined with fellow senators Ernest Hollings and Henry M. Jackson in a press conference, to oppose President Gerald Ford's request that Congress end Richard Nixon's price controls on domestic oil, which had helped to cause the gasoline lines during the 1973 Oil Crisis.
 Kennedy said he believed ending the price controls (which have been blamed for increasing America's dependence on foreign oil, and were ended in 1981) would produce "no additional oil".